nicholas-gs/Android-SwipeAndDrag/README.md

 [_See code here_](https://github.com/wRorsjakz/Android-SwipeAndDrag/blob/master/app/src/main/java/com/example/user/swipeanddrag/Swipe/SwipeRVTouchHelper.java)

-Create a class which extends `ItemTouchHelper.SimpleCallback` and using the observer pattern, create a interface so that the recyclerview can listen to when the item has been swiped off the screen.
+Create a class which extends `ItemTouchHelper.SimpleCallback` and using the observer pattern, create a interface so that the recyclerview can listen to when `on the item has been swiped off the screen.

-You need to override the following five methods:
+You need to override the following methods:

-1. `onMove(...)` - simply return `true`
+1. `onMove(...)` - simply return `false` since we disable dragging

 2. `onSelectedChanged(...)`